BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 The UK Carbon Border Adjustment Mechanism (CBAM) has progressed from principles to detailed rule‑drafting.
 CBAM itself enters into force on 1 January 2027 – one year later than the EU CBAM.

-Together these regulations set a carbon price for imports of specified, carbon‑intensive goods – comparable to that borne by UK producers.
+Together these regulations set a carbon price on embodied emissions in imports of specified, carbon‑intensive goods – comparable to that borne by UK producers in the UK Emissions Trading System (ETS).
 The objective is to reduce carbon leakage while supporting the UK’s decarbonisation pathway.

 Detailed rules for implementation

-A package of secondary legislation is setting a statutory instruments (SI).
-They form the detailed rules for implementation from 2027 onwards.
+For now, 5 secondary legislations build the CBAM implementation framework.
+These statutory instruments set the rules for implementation from 2027 onwards.
+Its application is detailed in Notices with force of law.
 HMRC’s Policy Summary offers a living overview.

 Administrative provisions